 Instructure utilizes several third-party organizations to host its products for customers.
-As part of helping ensure third party organizations are securely providing services to Instructure, Instructure's security team performs thorough vetting prior to, and periodically throughout the relationship with third party vendors.
+As part of helping ensure third-party organizations are securely providing services to Instructure, Instructure's security team performs thorough vetting prior to, and periodically throughout the relationship with third-party vendors.

-Instructure utilizes several third parties to provide support for Instructure's products.
 To help provide reasonable security assurance of the security practices and mechanisms at these third parties, Instructure requests and reviews copies of the third-party assurance reports provided by these organizations on an ongoing basis to confirm these controls are operating effectively.
 Legal contracts with these third parties also include security provisions to help ensure the implementation and operation of effective security controls at the third-party organizations.

-AWS SECURITY
+AWS Security